 In other words, comprehensive eye exams are far more detailed than vision screenings, and all children should have them at various stages during childhood so that any problems can be identified and treated early.
 Poor vision directly affects learning and development, and it’s important not to rely solely on routine vision screenings.

 According to the American Optometric Association (AOA), children should have a comprehensive eye exam at the age of 6 months, again at the age of 3, and just before starting kindergarten or first grade (at age 5 or 6).
 Many of the eye problems that affect children are treatable, and early treatment can prevent life-long vision problems.

 If you have any questions or concerns about your child’s vision, make an appointment with a board-certified pediatric eye doctor at Eye Consultants of Pennsylvania for an eye exam and evaluation.
-We are the leading ophthalmology practice in Berks County, PA, and have four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in Berks County, PA, and have five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.

 For an appointment, call toll-free 1-800-762-7132.